StoreCarCharIsInNoSave/JetBrainsReseter/README.md

 # JetBrainsReseter
 Resets activation of JetBrains products.
-To reset activation, run JetReseter.exe located in the path \JetReseter\JetReseter\bin\Debug\netcoreapp3.1
+To reset activation, run JetReseter.exe or build from source.